This post may contain affiliate links. This means if you purchase through a link on my site, I may receive a small commission at no cost to you.

 Bound Bullet Journal Notebook

 For things I want to keep I have a traditional hard bound notebook attached to the front cover of my notebook.
 I’m so excited I found a dotted B6 notebook which perfectly fits in the cover of my planner.
-This is where I keep my collections and anything I am tracking.
+This is where I keep my collections and anything else I’m tracking.
 For instance, I have pages on subscriptions I have, courses I’ve purchased, Netflix shows I want to watch, weight loss, and things that make me happy.
 These don’t change and I want to keep them with me so they are perfect in the hard bound planner.

 Another thing I like to keep with me in the hard bound planner of my bullet journal setup is an ongoing list of things I’ve learned each day, whether from the lessons of hard knocks (haha) or from podcasts or courses.
 It is fun to look back and remind myself of those things.